animalSymbolicum/assumptions/README.md

     #>  Wilcoxon signed rank exact test
     #>
     #> data:  x
-    #> V = 104, p-value = 0.9854
+    #> V = 115, p-value = 0.7285
     #> alternative hypothesis: true location is not equal to 0

 ## Look Up assumptions

-For common statistical methods assumptions can be looked up with:
+Common statistical methods assumptions can be looked up with:

 ``` r
 # get assumptions of t.test